eskelProgramming/CPW204Bookstore/README.md

 # CPW 204 Bookstore
 This repository is a class example used to gain experience with source control and TypeScript.

+## Live Website
+Check out the live website hosted by [GitHub Pages](https://eskelprogramming.github.io/CPW204Bookstore/)

 ## Getting Started